godragun/Advanced-control-system-for-fire-detection-and-extinguishing-robot/README.md

 ```

 Notes about the example:
-- If motors spin in the opposite direction to what you expect, invert the sign convention in setMotor functions or swap the motor wires (A+/A- or B+/B-).
+- If motors spin in the opposite direction to what you expect, invert the sign convention in setMotor functions or swap the motor wires (A+/A-) or (B+/B-).
 - The ESP32 PWM range and API allow many resolution/frequency choices.
 Use a frequency that is inaudible for your motors (several kHz to tens of kHz).
-- Some cheap L298N modules invert PWM or tie EN pins differently—verify behavior on your board.
+- Some cheap L298N modules invert PWM or tie EN pins differentlyverify behavior on your board.

 ---